Contributed by freelance writer and volunteer dog walker Lucy Wyndham

 Walking Your Dog in Snow

-Good times to take your dog walking in the snow include midday and the early afternoon, when the sun’s rays bathe your dog in natural Vitamin D. When playing fetch, do not use sticks, which can cause choking; stick to dedicated toys that cannot become lodged in your dog’s throat.
-If snow is thick, keep a short lead; you don’t want your dog falling into a hidden crevice or pit, caused by snow piling high.
+Good times to take your dog walking in the snow include midday and the early afternoon, when the sun’s rays bathe your dog in natural Vitamin D. If snow is thick, keep a short lead; you don’t want your dog falling into a hidden crevice or pit, caused by snow piling high.
 Protect their paws with boots to avoid snowballs and ice getting in between their toes and causing damage.

 Trim the hair around the paws and keep nails short to avoid snow build-up.
 Apply wax-based paw treatments such as Mushers Secret, which create a barrier between paws and snow.
 To keep their skin in tip-top condition, add a little coconut or fish oil to their food or apply topically if you see any cracked skin in areas like the ears or elbows.
 For older dogs, consider a joint supplement to keep joints in tip-top condition.
 If you have taken the car to a special place for your walk, never leave your dog in the car; it is unsafe even if you leave the car running, as it could lead to carbon monoxide poisoning.